capillariesio/capillaries/pkg/capigraph/README.md

 ## Highlights and shortcomings

 What it does:
-- DAG only
+- Input: DAG only
+- Output: SVG with toooltips and animations
 - Each node can have zero or one incoming primary edge (solid arrows), and zero or more incoming secondary edges (dashed arrows)
-- Nodes are arranged as if they are executed in stages, top to bottom
+- Nodes are arranged as if they are executed in stages, top to bottom (Capillaries uses these diagrams to visualize batch processing)

 The good:
 - Coloring by root node